-We recorded an income tax expense of \$529 million in 2022, which reflects an effective tax rate of 15.7% compared to an expense of \$272 million and an effective rate of 12.5% in 2021.
-The effective tax rate reflects the impact of tax incentives, a portion of our earnings being taxed in foreign jurisdictions at rates different than the Netherlands statutory tax rate, changes in estimates of prior years' income taxes, change in valuation allowance and non-deductible expenses, sale of non-deductible goodwill and withholding taxes.
+We recorded an income tax expense of \$523 million in 2023, which reflects an effective tax rate of 15.6% compared to an expense of \$529 million and an effective rate of 15.7% in 2022.
+The effective tax rate reflects the impact of tax incentives, a portion of our earnings being taxed in foreign jurisdictions at rates different than the Netherlands statutory tax rate, changes in estimates of prior years' income taxes, change in valuation allowance, non-deductible expenses and withholding taxes.
 The impact of these items results in offsetting factors that attribute to the change in the effective tax rate between the two periods, with the significant drivers outlined below:

 - The Company benefits from certain tax incentives, which reduce the effective tax rate.
 The dollar amount of the incentive in any given year is commensurate with the taxable income in that same period.
+In 2023, the foreign tax incentives are lower compared to 2022 primarily due to less qualifying investments.
 For 2022, the foreign tax and Netherlands tax incentives were higher than 2021 by \$147 million, mainly due to the fact that NXP benefited from higher qualifying income and also taking into account the effect of specific U.S. tax law that became effective as from 2022. - The movement in the valuation allowance was mostly due to new Dutch corporate income tax law applicable as from 2019.
 A portion of the interest expenses is non-deductible in the year it is recorded but can be carried forward without expiration.
-The release of the valuation allowance in 2021 is due to higher qualifying income compared to 2020 and 2019. - The movement in the withholding taxes in 2022 as compared to 2021 is mainly due to considering more undistributed earnings as indefinitely reinvested in 2021, resulting in a 2021 tax benefit of \$17 million.
-The difference of \$23 million in the withholding tax benefit in 2020 as compared with the tax benefit in 2021 is mainly due to changes in the applicable deferred tax liability rate regarding future remittances of the earnings of foreign subsidiaries and due to changes in considering more undistributed earnings as indefinitely reinvested. - The other differences tax expense in 2022 is mainly relating to lower excess tax benefits, unfavorable FX-effects and higher taxes due on Global Intangible Low-Taxed Income (GILTI) inclusions in U.S. compared to the same period in 2021.
-GILTI is recognized as a current period expense when incurred. - The tax effect of the non-deductible goodwill of \$10 million is linked to the divestiture of the VAS business in 2020.
+The release of the valuation allowance in 2021 is due to higher qualifying income compared to 2020 and 2019. - The higher favorable changes in estimates of prior years' income taxes in 2023 is primarily as a result of new guidance released by the Internal Revenue Service to clarify the treatment of specified research and experimental expenditures under Section 174. - The movement in the withholding taxes in 2022 as compared to 2021 is mainly due to considering more undistributed earnings as indefinitely reinvested in 2021, resulting in a 2021 tax benefit of \$17 million. - The other differences tax expense in 2023 and 2022 are mainly relating to excess tax benefits, unrecognized tax benefits, FX-effects and taxes due on Global Intangible Low-Taxed Income (GILTI) inclusions in U.S. compared to the same period in 2021.
+GILTI is recognized as a current period expense when incurred.

 The Company benefits from income tax holidays in certain jurisdictions which provide that we pay reduced income taxes in those jurisdictions for a fixed period of time that varies depending on the jurisdiction.
 The predominant income tax holiday is expected to expire at the end of 2026.
-The impact of this tax holiday decreased foreign income taxes by \$17 million in 2022 (2021: \$14 million; 2020: \$11 million).
-The benefit of this tax holiday on net income per share (diluted) was \$0.07 in 2022 (2021: \$0.05; 2020: \$0.04).
+The impact of this tax holiday decreased foreign income taxes by \$13 million in 2023 (2022: \$17 million; 2021: \$14 million).
+The benefit of this tax holiday on net income per share (diluted) was \$0.05 in 2023 (2022: \$0.07; 2021: \$0.05).